milvus-io/milvus/docs/design_docs/index_design.md

 IndexCoord, like the other Milvus components, relies on etcd to implement service discovery.
 IndexCoord relies on the lease mechanism of etcd to sense the online and offline news of IndexNode.

-In addition to service discovery, Milvus also uses etcd as a reliable meta storage, and writes all persistent status information to etcd.
+In addition to service discovery, Milvus also uses etcd as a reliable meta storage and writes all persistent status information to etcd.
 The purpose is to restore a certain Milvus component to its original state after power off and restart.